 Federal and state income tax laws impose restrictions on the utilization of NOL and tax credit carryforwards in the event that an "ownership change" occurs for tax purposes, as defined by Section 382 ("Section 382") of the Internal Revenue Code of 1986, as amended (the "Code").
 In general, an ownership change occurs when shareholders owning 5% or more of a "loss corporation" (a corporation entitled to use NOL or other tax attribute carryovers) have increased their ownership of stock in such corporation by more than 50 percentage points during any 3-year period.
 The annual base Section 382 limitation is calculated by multiplying the loss corporation's value (which may be modified for certain recent increases to capital) at the time of the ownership change times the greater of the long-term tax-exempt rate determined by the Internal Revenue Service ("IRS") in the month of the ownership change or the two preceding months.
-The annual base Section 382 limitation may be increased for certain recognized built-in gains during the five year period succeeding an ownership change.
-In March 2010, an "ownership change" occurred that will limit the utilization of the loss carryforwards.
-Additionally, in May 2012, another "ownership change" was triggered.
-As a result of these changes, the amount of NOLs that can be used in any period are limited.
-For the three and six months ended June 30, 2013, there was no impact of such limitations on the income tax provision since the amount of taxable income did not exceed the annual limitation amount.
-In addition, future equity offerings or acquisitions that have equity as a component of the purchase price could also result in an ownership change.
+The annual base Section 382 limitation may be increased for certain recognized built-in gains during the 5-year period succeeding an ownership change The Company has incurred multiple "ownership changes" in recent years that will limit the utilization of the loss carryforwards.
+As a result of these changes, the Company's federal and state annual utilization of NOL carryforwards will be limited.
+For the nine months ended September 29, 2013, there was no impact of such limitations on the income tax provision since the amount of taxable income did not exceed the annual limitation amount.
+In addition, future equity offerings, shifts or acquisitions that have equity as a component of the purchase price could also result in an ownership change.
 If and when any other "ownership change" occurs, utilization of the NOL or other tax attributes may be further limited.
 As discussed elsewhere, deferred tax assets relating to the NOL and credit carryforwards are offset by a full valuation allowance.
+In addition, utilization of state tax loss carryforwards is dependent upon sufficient taxable income apportioned